by Steven J. Owens (unless otherwise attributed)

 For my own purposes, I've used a double set of horizontal key mortises, instead of a single vertical mortise.
 As the PDF explains, if you're using horizotal key mortises, you need two to prevent the key mortise from becoming an axle that the wood rotates around.

 I've actually begun to think that the double horizontal key mortise is better, for furniture for use at Pennsic or any similar situation where you can't be sure of flat ground.
-The double tusks mean you have a lot more flat surface area, where the tusks press against the face of the primary tenon, which resists wracking force caused by uneven ground.
+The double tusks mean you have a lot more flat, horizontal surface area between the tusks and the face of the primary tenon, which resists wracking force caused by uneven ground.

 I also suspect you can get away with a much looser primary mortise, which is a good idea if you're going to try to knock this thing back apart after two weeks of rain and sun.
 I haven't done any experimenting on that idea, however.
 Yet.